newrelic/terraform-provider-newrelic/website/docs/d/service_level_alert_helper.html.markdown

 }
 ```
 Then use the helper to obtain the necessary fields to set up an alert on that Service Level.
+Note that the Service Level was set up using bad events, that's why `is_bad_events` is set to `true`.
+If the Service Level was configured with good events that would be unnecessary as the field defaults to `false`.

 ```hcl